codekunoichi/sdlc-python-internship/Chap_6_SaaSDev/README.md

 - FastAPI generates an OpenAPI Spec from the path decorators mentioned, swagger document will be generated.
 - Since I am inside a codespace, the URL was like `https://codekunoichi-animated-meme-4q5jgpwxxv43qg6p-8000.preview.app.github.dev/docs`
 - ![image](https://github.com/codekunoichi/sdlc-python-internship/assets/29447019/a6756cf2-0518-4210-a29f-4adb00782ea8)

+## Tiny but Mighty and Cute Web App

+- model.py - Your data model
+- data.py - Your fake book list
+- web.py - Make an end point with 4 lines of code that returns the list of the books!
+Yay!!